-At the Warsaw Caves Conservation Area, we have three group campsites.
+The Warsaw Caves Conservation Area and Campground has 52 un-serviced sites in a beautiful wooded setting, just 25 minutes outside of Peterborough.
+Come spend the weekend or bring your family for an extended stay through the week and take in everything the park has to offer.
+This campground has an accessible comfort station that includes washrooms, showers, laundry room, and a dish wash station.
+We have three group campsites.
 These sites are great for Scouts, Guides, Cadets and similar groups as well as school camping trips.
 We can also make this offer available to other large groups.
-Read more….

 The Warsaw Caves Conservation Area takes its name from a series of seven caves found in the park.
-The caves were formed thousands of years ago at the end of the last ice age by the rushing melt waters of a glacier that covered Ontario.
+The caves were formed thousands of years ago at the end of the last ice age.

 Learn more about the caves and plan your adventure by downloading our Spelunkers Guide to the Caves.

-The Warsaw Caves Conservation Area has close to 15 km of trails that meander through forests and across open limestone plains.
-From the scenic lookout, you can view the Indian River valley and along the trail see potholes and kettles and hear the sounds of the disappearing river.
-Be sure to download the trail map to guide you on your way to exploration!
+We have 15 km of trails that meander through forests and across open limestone plains.
+From the scenic lookout, you can view the Indian River valley.
+Along the Lookout Trail you’ll also see potholes and kettles and hear the sounds of the disappearing river.
+Be sure to download our Trail Map for a self-guided tour of our trails.

-From the canoe launch at the Warsaw Caves Conservation Area, a trip downstream to the village of Warsaw by canoe may take approximately two hours out and two hours back and makes a great day trip.
+From our canoe launch, you can paddle downstream to the village of Warsaw.
+By canoe, it may take approximately two hours out and two hours back, making it a great day trip.
 Or, you can just amble along the Indian River at your leisure.

 Download a copy of the Indian River Canoe Trip Guide.

+Rentals include canoe/kayak, paddles, life jackets, and marine safety kit.
+A limited number of single person kayaks are available.
+Note that parking or admission fees apply in addition to equipment rental fees.
 All equipment must be returned by 7:00 p.m.
 (Friday & Saturday); by 4:00 p.m.
 (Sunday to Thursday); unless otherwise posted.
 Earlier return times apply in the fall as daylight hours shorten.
-Be safe on the water.
-Wear your life jacket.
-The use of alcohol is prohibited.

 You can reserve the use of a picnic shelter by calling us at (705) 652-3161 or by emailing us at firstname.lastname@example.org.
 Please note that the park admission fee applies to everyone attending your event.

 Enjoy a day on the beach and cool off with a dip in our swimming area on the Indian River.
 Make it a picnic and enjoy a lazy day.
-There are tables and barbecues nearby, or bring your own barbecue.
+There are tables and a limited number of barbecues nearby.

-No dogs on the beach, please.
+Note: Swimming area is unsupervised.
+Dogs are not allowed on the beach.
 The use of alcohol is not permitted.

 All Ontario residents between 18 and 65 years of age require a fishing licence to legally fish in Ontario waters.
 There is an exception to this rule is the licence –free period during Ontario Family Fishing Events.